The List

 14 Aug 2026 - 16 Aug 2026

 Kiki Katese returns to the Festival with her groundbreaking Rwandan women’s drumming group for a joyful performance of music and stories.
 In Rwanda, ‘power’ and ‘drum’ are the same word: ingoma.
 In 2004, a group of women, seeking to heal after a genocide, made a revolutionary choice.
 They broke a centuries-old taboo and formed Ingoma Nshya (New Power/ New Drum) - the first all-women drumming ensemble in Rwandan history.
 This is their story - a joyous narrative concert featuring an electrifying collection of rhythms, songs and dances from both West and East Africa - some traditional, some brand new.
-Following Katese’s inspirational The Book of Life (2022 International Festival), this performance delivers its message through music: that discrimination cannot stand in the face of joyful determination.
-Supported by Canada Council of Arts and Ontario Arts Council Performed in English with songs in Kinyarwanda
+Following Katese’s inspirational The Book of Life (2022 International Festival), this performance delivers its message through music: that discrimination cannot stand in the face of joyful determination. with additional support from Canada Council of Arts and Ontario Arts Council Performed in English with songs in Kinyarwanda

 Hang Time